MicrosoftDocs/cpp-docs/docs/sanitizers/asan.md

   - [Azure OneFuzz](https://www.microsoft.com/security/blog/2020/09/15/microsoft-onefuzz-framework-open-source-developer-tool-fix-bugs/)
   - Local Machine

 This article covers the information you require to enable the three workflows listed previously.
-The information is specific to the **platform-dependent** Windows 10 (or later) implementation of AddressSanitizer.
+The information is specific to the **platform-dependent** Windows 10 (and later) implementation of AddressSanitizer.
 This documentation supplements the excellent documentation from [Google, Apple, and GCC](#external-docs) already published.

 > [!NOTE]
 > Current support is limited to x86 and x64 on Windows 10 and later.
 [Send us feedback](https://aka.ms/vsfeedback/browsecpp) on what you'd like to see in future releases.
 Your feedback helps us prioritize other sanitizers for the future, such as **`/fsanitize=thread`**, **`/fsanitize=leak`**, **`/fsanitize=memory`**, **`/fsanitize=undefined`**, or **`/fsanitize=hwaddress`**.
 You can [report bugs here](https://aka.ms/feedback/report?space=62) if you run into issues.